 Are they perfect?
 Not even close.
 But they ARE pretty!

-Put your wreath frame inside of a box because this gets messy!
+Put your wreath form inside of a box because this gets messy!

 Cover the form loosely with Spanish moss and LOTS of hot glue.

-Now take white-tipped pine cones and add them around the wreath to fill gaps until you are happy with the result.
+Now take white-tipped pine cones and add them around the wreath to fill gaps until you are happy with the results.
 Again, use hot glue to adhere the pine cones to the design.

-Now take your (painted and dry) faux antlers and just tie them onto your knock-off Pottery Barn wreath with twine.
+Now take your (painted and dry) faux antlers and just tie them onto your wreath with twine.

 This wreath is done and ready to hang on your door to welcome all of your fall guests!